Separative chemistry, materials and processes (MAT P2)

 Target audience

-Access to M1: selection on file.
-Holder of a bachelor's degree in chemistry, physical chemistry, process engineering or equivalent.
-Validation of prior experience by a jury for other scientific degrees.
+Access to M1: selection based on portfolio.
+Holders of a bachelor's degree in chemistry, physical chemistry, process engineering or equivalent.
+Validation of prior experience by a jury for other scientific bachelor's degrees.

-Access to M2: selection on file.
-Holder of a Master 1 in chemistry, physical chemistry, process engineering or equivalent.
+Access to M2: selection based on portfolio.
+Holders of a Master 1 in chemistry, physical chemistry, process engineering or equivalent.
 Validation of prior experience by a jury for other scientific Masters.

 Read more